API Testing Tool Katalon Studio Review:

 It is common for any specific tool to have both pros and cons.

 Rest-assured is my favorite tool for API testing using Java.
 It leverages the power of Java to provide a robust and flexible method for testing API.
-Unfortunately, I quickly recognized that Rest-assured requires a solid programming skill to perform API testing.
+Unfortunately, I quickly recognized that Rest-assured that it requires solid programming skills to perform API testing.

 It seems that only the senior QA in the team could perform the test.
 How about the other members?
 The tool is useful, but may not be a good choice for my team.